PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 Ceramic Coating is a liquid polymer applied by way of

-hand to the outdoors of a vehicle.
+hand to the exterior of a vehicle.
 It chemically bonds with the paint, growing

 a hydrophobic (water-repellent) layer that enhances shine and makes the auto